thecornisians/advice-generator-app-main/README.md

 ### What I learned

-- Learnt how to use fetch to get data from APIs
+- Learnt how to use fetch to get data from APIs and render it to the DOM

 ### Continued development

-Looking forward to exploring more with APIs and DOM manipulation
+Looking forward to exploring more with APIs and DOM manipulation and bilding custom API